President of Ireland: Communicate with Ireland's parliament and people

 The presidency's remaining reserve powers embrace formal communications of a legislative or historically significant nature.
 The president may address, or send a message to, either or both Houses of the Oireachtas.
 Four such addresses have been made: one by de Valera, two by Robinson, and one by McAleese.
 The approval of the Government is needed for the message; in practice, the entire text is submitted.
 The president may also "address a message to the Nation" subject to the same conditions as an address to the Oireachtas.
 This power has never been used.
 Commonplace messages, such as Christmas greetings or communications of a purely civic or charitable character, are not considered to qualify.

 Privileges of office

 Residence and honours

 Áras an Uachtaráin is the official residence of the president.

 The official residence of the president is Áras an Uachtaráin, located in the Phoenix Park in Dublin.
 The ninety-two-room building formerly served as the 'out-of-season' residence of the Irish Lord Lieutenant and the residence of two of the three Irish Governors-General: Tim Healy and James McNeill.
+In 2025, while Áras an Uachtaráin was being renovated, President Catherine Connolly lived elsewhere in Phoenix Park, in the Steward's Lodge.
 The president is normally referred to as 'President' or 'Uachtarán', rather than 'Mr/Madam President' or similar forms.
 The style used is normally His Excellency/Her Excellency (A Shoilse/A Soilse); sometimes people may orally address the president as 'Your Excellency' (A Shoilse /ga/), or simply 'President' (A Uachtaráin /ga/ (vocative case)).
 The Presidential Salute is taken from the National Anthem, "Amhrán na bhFiann".
 It consists of the first four bars followed by the last five, without lyrics.

+Office of the President

+The Office of the President is a part of the Civil Service of the State headed by the Secretary-General to the President.
+Much of the protocol and convention surrounding the presidency was developed by Michael McDunphy, the first Secretary-General (then called Secretary).
+The budget estimate for 2026 for the office is €6.2 million, including €2.8 million for the staff of Áras an Uachtaráin.
+Oireachtas debate on this budget item is curtailed due to the president's constitutional independence.
+The Office of the President liaises with the government via the Government Secretariat in the Department of the Taoiseach.
+Maintenance of the official residence is by the Office of Public Works.
+A president is entitled to choose non–civil servants to employ as special adviser, head of communications, speech writer and personal assistant.